JujuAdams/Dynamo/latest/configuration.md

 &nbsp;

-`__DynamoConfig()` holds a single macros that customises the behaviour of Dynamo.
+`__DynamoConfig()` holds a single macro that controls the behaviour of Dynamo.
 This script never needs to be directly called in code, but the script and the macro it contains must be present in a project for Dynamo to work.

 ?> You should edit `__DynamoConfig()` to customise iota for your own purposes.**